 Create your own timeline

 Making your own timelines is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Timeline Template, then take the following steps to make one of your own.
+Get started by selecting the Timeline template, then take the following steps to make one of your own.

 Add, remove, or reorganize key points on the timeline.
 Choose whether this timeline will show weekly, monthly, quarterly, or yearly progress.
 You can edit the text boxes to change key phases or milestones accordingly.

 Customize the timeline with colors, fonts, icons, and media embeds as needed.
 The default timeline can extend to include as much context and new information as necessary.
 Your timeline text can be edited, too.
 You can also color-code your timeline to show action status at a glance, and insert emojis to add context to milestones completed ahead of (or behind) schedule.
-You can also link to relevant media like videos or images, or related Miro boards such as a Milestone Chart.
+You can also link to relevant media like videos or images, or related Miro boards such as a.